kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 ## To Do (formerly, Stretches)
-- Figure out how to detect the caller ID without requiring the ID as a paramter in create_textbox_vStruct().
-Make it completely transparent.
-- Implement a treasure chest object that queues up text and then awards an item.
-  - Make it animate open with an opening sound effect, play an item gained sound effect, type-write some text about the item gained, and remain in an emptied / opened state afterward
-  - Implement as a global variable kind of thing.
-  - Upgrade it so it is data-driven
-    - Data tells where on the screen it should go
-    - Data to keep track of the item it contains (it should be emptyable)
-    - Data to keep track of anything special, like a unique treasure message
 - Provide scrollability to choice, so any number of options can appear in the textbox
   - This should include arrow pointers up and down in the center x / top and bottom y of the textbox; the arrows should only appear for their corresponding direction when that direction is accessible
   - Can I make it so scrolling is smooth, with strings of text scrolling in and out of view instead of instantly changing?
 Herp lerp 🤙
 - Update choice pointer to animate
   - Subtle bounce effect where the arrow accelerates to the right, bounces back very slowly, then repeats
-- Create character metadata structs in global scope
-  - The struct contains name, all portrait data, etc.
-  - Implement character's side preference and level of intensity
-    - The hero's portrait is always on the left with intensity of 100
-    - A villain's portrait is always on the right with intensity of 100
-    - A character type that has no real preference will go on the side that the other character does not prefer.
-  - ... there are probably other things that could be added to this
-- Ooo, and then upgrade that character metadata to be read from a JSON file
-- Allow for a single character, e.g., a protag, to have their metadata changed as the game progresses, so all dialogues that reference the protag will have access to the latest sprites / other metadata.
-- Add portrait semi-random 1-2 blinks during idle
-  - Idle State = dialogue is finished type-writing
-  - Idle portrait Should work with or without blink frames

 ## Refactoring
 - Character spec generation has gotten messy and voluminous.
 Move it its own script file and make it easier to read.